 Children’s Picture Book Day

-The History Of Children’s Picture Book Day
+The History of Children’s Picture Book Day

-This book was Orbis Senualium Pictus-or The World of Things Obvious to the Senses drawn in Pictures and was published in 1658 in both German and Latin.
-This book features 150 pictures that showed activities of regular life including brewing beer, slaughtering animals, and tending gardens.
+This book was “Orbis Sensualium Pictus”—or “The World of Things Obvious to the Senses Drawn in Pictures”—and was published in 1658 in both German and Latin.
+The book features 150 pictures that depict everyday activities, including brewing beer, slaughtering animals, and tending gardens.

 Observing Children’s Picture Book Day